 To help you determine whether what you’re paying is fair, you need to understand a little about how they work.
 The following section outlines them.

-Generally speaking, if you have a hardware-based system, you will have a telephone line(s) coming into your building that will then be routed to various phones, answer machine, on hold player etc. The routing of the calls will take place in your building via various physical boxes.
+Generally speaking, if you have a hardware-based system, you will have a telephone line(s) coming into your building that will then be routed to various phones, answer machines, on hold players, etc. The routing of the calls will take place in your building via various physical boxes.

 What we did…